-Chris Barnett - Noblis CTO Informed application of artificial intelligence and its subdisciplines holds enormous promise for National Security and Citizen Services alike.
+Informed application of AI and its subdisciplines holds enormous promise for National Security and Citizen Services alike.
 While the underlying technologies have been available in various forms for some time, the ubiquity of diverse datasets, affordable processing, and accessible tools and frameworks make the benefits of AI real to the U.S. Government.
-Investments in diverse, vendor-agnostic AI systems, tools and training now will enable departments and agencies to take advantage of new sensors for safety and intelligence processing, to deliver accurate and efficient information to citizens, to enable the missions of law enforcement and homeland security personnel, and to assess and recommend solutions to climate change and rising sea levels, among many other areas.
-NLP techniques will enable faster development and sharing of knowledge, while countering the spread of misinformation; at the same time, machine learning will enable complex machines to take on more repetitive and time-consuming tasks, enabling people to focus on value-added activities instead. noblis.
+Investments in diverse, vendoragnostic AI systems, tools and training now will enable departments and agencies to take advantage of new sensors for safety and intelligence processing, to deliver accurate and efficient information to citizens, to enable the missions of law enforcement and homeland security personnel, and to augment the effectiveness of our warfighters and National Security partners.
+NLP techniques will enable faster development and sharing of knowledge, while countering the spread of misinformation; at the same time, machine learning will enable complex machines to take on more repetitive and time-consuming tasks, enabling people to focus on value-added activities instead.

-About Noblis Noblis is an independent, nonprofit organization with a proud tradition of serving federal clients objectively and with the highest caliber of scientific and technical excellence.
-Our work makes an impact on the civil, defense, homeland security and intelligence & law enforcement missions that ensure our nation's vitality and security.
-Objectivity, innovation and multidisciplinary perspective.
-That's our key to solving complex problems in the public interest, and why we are proud to share mission impacts and technical insights from our diverse thought leaders.
 Adoption of AI capabilities requires a multi-pronged approach.
 First, there is a cultural aspect, where people must be ready to adopt new ways of processing information and interpreting results.
 Trustworthiness and explainability, two related and very active areas of scientific research by Noblis and other entities, must be present and built into the system to spur widespread adoption.
 Similarly, data set readiness, preparation, usage and associated training must incorporate a selection of counter bias techniques, ensuring results are not tainted by a preordained outcome.
 Al system development environments and model frameworks, while still complex, will continue to grow more accessible to more people.
 This will lead to teams of citizen developers of AI systems, all of whom will benefit from learning techniques to counter bias, enforce trust and collaborate on system security requirements.
 An AI adoption strategy should focus on one or more achievable use cases, followed by a self-evaluation to understand the risks and benefits.

-In this Field Guide, we lay out the foundational organizational requirements and intentional investments for level of Al adoption.
-The promise of Al is significant across the federal landscape.
-We hope this document illustrates just some of the potential of this exciting field, demystifying the jargon and encouraging the leap for your own department or agency's adoption of Al strategies.
-To learn more about Noblis' research and capabilities, visit https://noblis.org.
+In this Field Guide, we lay out the foundational organizational requirements and intentional investments for level of AI adoption.
+The promise of AI is significant across the federal landscape.
+We hope this document illustrates just some of the potential of this exciting field, demystifying the jargon and encouraging the leap for your own department or agency's adoption of AI strategies.